 Americans have been struggling with credit card debt for quite a while now.
 And even though the overall trend is on the decline, the figures are still staggering.
 The average credit card debt in the US is over $8,000 per household, and the average American has three credit cards.

-This is exactly why getting debit and prepaid cards for kids is an outstanding way to teach your child not to fall into the credit card debt spiral, and to avoid seeking help from credit card repair companies.
-Our detailed guide will help you find the card that will teach them everything they need to know about managing their finances and more.
+This is exactly why getting debit and prepaid cards for kids is an outstanding way to teach your child not to fall into the credit card debt spiral and to prevent them from seeking help from credit card repair companies.

 Credit Card vs. Debit Card for Children

-You can get a credit card for kids, but we recommend starting with a debit card first.
 A credit card can give the kid a false sense of security.
 They may see the credit limit as “free money,” spend irresponsibly, get you both into credit card debt, and ruin both your and their credit score.

-A debit card will teach them to spend responsibly.
+On the other hand, a debit card will teach them to spend responsibly.
 It’ll teach the kids to manage the deposited money and see just how much effort and caution it takes to earn money and manage the spending to last for a specific time.

 Prepaid Debit Cards for Kids vs. Regular Debit Cards